Close Menu

 The Pitt Season 2 Episode 8

 Whether that person shows or not remains to be seen.
-But watching Ilana in the immediate aftermath of the assault and then experiencing the turmoil of the exam, almost bowing out of it, and then finding the courage to go through with it, only to be hit with the reality that her kit might never be processed is awful.
+But watching Ilana in the immediate aftermath of the assault and then experiencing the turmoil of the exam, almost bowing out of it, and then finding the courage to go through with it, only to be hit with the reality that her kit might never be processed, is awful.

-The Pitt Season 2 Episode 8 kicks off the season’s first episode of chaos, ending on Robby watching it all unfold in the middle of his ER as everyone’s stress starts spilling over.
-It’s an apt moment to end the episode on, one that serves a reminder that the chaos is only just beginning.
+The Pitt Season 2 Episode 8 kicks off the season’s first episode of chaos, ending with Robby watching it all unfold in the middle of his ER as everyone’s stress starts spilling over.
+It’s an apt moment to end the episode on, one that serves as a reminder that the chaos is only just beginning.

 The Pitt Season 2 airs new episodes at 8 p.m.
 Central every Thursday on HBO Max.